Even amid affluence of tech capital, local news struggles

 “It is really shocking that the place with the demographics and the business and the universities and the progressiveness, that this is a news desert ... ” said U.S. Rep. Mark DeSaulnier, a Democrat who represents a significant part of the East Bay.

+But Smith, 60, no longer subscribes to a daily newspaper, after The Argus turned into a weekly insert to cover a community of nearly 240,000 people, where one of the local employers is electric car maker Tesla.

+“Where does one go for local coverage, high school sports?
+What’s going on with the city and the politics, and what’s happening around the community?” he said.
+“How can I be part of my community if I don’t know what’s going on?”

-Former journalists, civic leaders and others in the East Bay lament the loss of the community coverage that was once the staple of local dailies.
+Former journalists, civic leaders and others in the East Bay lament the loss of the community coverage that was once the staple of local dailies, many of which competed for scoops in towns where coverage areas overlapped.

-In Richmond, a working-class city of 110,000 dominated by Chevron and its oil refinery, Mayor Tom Butt recalls a time when two reporters were posted full-time in the press room of City Hall.
+In Richmond, a working-class city of 110,000 dominated by Chevron and its oil refinery, Mayor Tom Butt recalls a time when two reporters were posted full-time in the press room in the basement of City Hall.

+“And everything that happened in the city of Richmond showed up in the newspaper the next day or two, a detailed, blow-by-blow account of every city council meeting, every planning commission meeting,” Butt said.

 “We were just out there covering stuff all the time,” said Reynolds, 51.
 “We even had a Berkeley bureau.”